gs1-germany-innolab/block4log-concept-development/masterDataSpecification.md

 For all of the following message specifications, the folder [master data examples](masterDataExamples) contains illustrative examples.

-The underlying standards to express master data in B4L is [GS1 Smart Search](https://www.gs1.org/standards/gs1-smartsearch/1-6) in conjunction with the [GS1 Web Vocabulary](https://www.gs1.org/gs1-web-vocabulary), the first official extension to [Schema.org](https://schema.org/).
+The underlying standards to express master data in B4L is [GS1 Smart Search](https://www.gs1.org/standards/gs1-smartsearch/1-6) in conjunction with [schema.org](https://schema.org/) and the [GS1 Web Vocabulary](https://www.gs1.org/gs1-web-vocabulary), the first external extension of schema.org .

+Note:
-Note: the URI prefix "gs1" expands to "https://gs1.org/voc/"
+* URI prefix "gs1" expands to "https://gs1.org/voc/"
+* URI prefix "s" expands to "https://schema.org/"

 ## Party Master Data